Kanchann27/GlowGuide/README.md

-# GlowGuideAI
+# GlowGuide

-GlowGuideAI is a Python-based skincare recommendation system that generates personalized skincare routines using pandas and a CSV dataset based on skin type, concern, and age.
+GlowGuide is a Python-based skincare recommendation system that generates personalized skincare routines using pandas and a CSV dataset based on skin type, concern, and age.

 ## Features
 - Personalized skincare routines